 2. Natural warmth

-A running thread running throughout all the newest trends is a desire to add warmth and natural elements, whether it be through color or textures and materials.
+A thread running throughout all the latest design trends for 2023 is a desire to add warmth and natural elements, whether it be through color or textures and materials.

 ”Teamed with wood cabinetry and nature-inspired palettes, we expect the demand for warmer surface colorways and finishes to continue to rise throughout next year, especially as homeowners and designers seek to create more inviting and more laid-back, welcoming interior schemes.”